After five days, I left Niagara awe-inspired, and full of admiration for nature and her natural beauty.

-I arrived at Lake Erie Beach, in Angola, NY – a small town just outside of Buffalo with the single intention of Lake Erie cold water therapy.
+I arrived at Lake Erie Beach, in Angola, NY – a small town just outside of Buffalo with the single intention of doing just that.

-The beach was small with only spots for a couple dozen cars – that’s why my semi attracted quite the attention when I arrived.
-Like Rochester, the water was frigid cold, but a little murky and hazy from a recent rain.
-Despite the color, the water did feel refreshing and after a quick 30-minute dip, I was back in the cab drying up and getting ready to grab some lunch.
+The beach was small with only spots for a couple dozen cars – that’s why my semi attracted quite the attention when I pulled up, with all six cylinders roaring under the hood.
+Like Rochester, the water was frigid, but a little murky from a recent downpour.
+The water did indeed do the magic and after a quick 30-minute dip – my body cleaned and my soul healed, I was back in the cab drying up, my stomach starting to growl.

 As soon as I walked up to the deck, I was greeted by a friendly bartender who was still setting up for the day.

 “Certainly.
 Grab a seat.
 We’re a bit busy this morning.
 I’ll be right with you.”

 The pub was spacious and airy with Buffalo Bills and Sabres gear adorning the walls.
 I remember driving by New Era field on the way here and I knew that the locals loved their Bills.
 A lone pool table sat unused – people were gathering outside on the deck by the tiki bar.

 I soon learned that the most talked about item on the menu was not the burgers or BBQ Chicken, but the fried bologna sandwich.
 I wasn’t going to go against history and I savored for a bite of fried, fresh deli meat.